cggh/panoptes/documentation/importdata/importsettings/twoddatatable.rst

           Can be used for monoploid organisms with mixed states.

     FirstAllele
-       *Text.* Reference to the genotype property that contains first allele information (in case of diploid data).
+       *Text.* Reference to the 2D data table property that contains first allele information (in case of diploid data).

     SecondAllele
-       *Text.* Reference to the genotype property that contains second allele information (in case of diploid data).
+       *Text.* Reference to the 2D data table property that contains second allele information (in case of diploid data).

     Ref
-       *Text.* Genotype property containing the reference read count (in case of fractional data).
+       *Text.* 2D data table property containing the reference read count (in case of fractional data).

     NonRef
-       *Text.* Genotype property containing the non-reference read count (in case of fractional data).
+       *Text.* 2D data table property containing the non-reference read count (in case of fractional data).

     DepthMin
        *Value.* Minimum coverage depth displayed in the genotype channel.